If the transition to making research open access was a literal road…it would be pretty long and windy up to this point.

 Tools and services:

 It’s possible to publish a journal without a big team or budget.
-Seek tools and services to help manage key areas: tracking peer review, typesetting articles, and maintaining a professional website.
+Seek tools and services to help manage key areas: tracking peer review, producing articles, and maintaining a professional website.
 Keep in mind that some options will require more technical resources than others.
-Focus on automation and ease of use, and think long term about whether the tools you’re using will enable you to improve your publication’s digital presence over time.
-The Library Publishing Coalition has a comprehensive list of software options.
+Focus on automation and ease of use, and think long-term about whether the tools you’re using will enable you to improve your publication’s digital presence over time.

 For new and flipped OA journals, taking a digitally-driven approach to publishing is key.
 Today, scholars are increasingly conducting research online and many publishers are moving to digital-first publishing models.
 Consider publishing online-only to cut costs, and prioritize the needs of online readers including indexing, search optimization, and modern web design to ensure your journal is discoverable and engaging.